15 Unusual Things You Can Find In London City Churches

 The churches of The City allow you to explore a tiny section of this historic epicentre of London.
 If you want to discover more secretes of the square mile, you can join me on a walking tour!
-Find a date and book via eventbrite below, or read more about it here.
+Read more, find a date and book here.

 More London Inspiration

 Often listed as one of the greenest cities in the world, London is blessed with 8 Royal Parks and surrounded by woodland.
 However, I've made a list of the more esoteric green places to visit in central London, spots with an interesting tale or simply in an unexpected place....